kyren/piccolo/README.md

 * Almost all of the core Lua language works.
 Some tricky Lua features that currently actually work:
   * Real closures with proper upvalue handling
-  * Tail calls
+  * Proper tail calls
   * Variable arguments and returns
-  * Coroutines, including yielding through Rust callbacks (like through `pcall`)
+  * Coroutines, including yielding that is transparent to Rust callbacks
   * Gotos with label handling that matches Lua 5.3
   * Proper _ENV handling
-  * Metatables and metamethods (only `__call` and `__index` right now, but the infrastructure exists, metamethods can even (safely!) be fully recursive.
-    `__gc` is an entire separate can of worms and doesn't count.)
+  * Metatables and metamethods (only `__call` and `__index` right now, but the infrastructure exists, metamethods can even (safely!) be fully recursive, triggering any number of other metamethods. `__gc` is an entire separate can of worms and doesn't count.)
+* A robust Rust callback system that allows for sequencing callbacks that don't block the interpreter and reduced stack usage by safely tail calling back into Lua.
+* Garbage collected "userdata" with safe downcasting.
 * A few bits of the stdlib (`print`, `error`, `pcall`, `math`, and the hard bits from `coroutine`)
-* A robust Rust callback system.
-* Garbage collected "userdata" with safe downcasting.
 * A simple REPL (try it with `cargo run deimos`)

 ## What currently doesn't work ##